tmichniewski/MiniSpark/README.md

 but as you may see the classical usage requires not only the reverted order of methods, but also the `df` `DataFrame` instance to apply the methods on.
-In our approach, we may separate the composition of functions from their application, and this improves application decomposition, code reusage and readability.
+In our approach, we may separate the composition of functions from their application, and this improves application decomposition, code reusability and readability.

 With such a simple concept we may start building more and more useful functions using smaller ones as building blocks.

-Please notice, that such a function might be also used in Spark `Dataset.transform` method, because our function is exactly equal to the type of parameter to the `Dataset.transform` method.
+Please note that such a function might be also used in Spark `Dataset.transform` method, because our function is exactly equal to the type of parameter to the `Dataset.transform` method.

-In fact, our function might be perceived to be both - an alias to Scala `Function1` and a type of Spark `Dataset.transform` method.
+In fact, our function might be perceived to be both - an alias to Scala `Function1` and a type of parameter for Spark `Dataset.transform` method.

 ## Dataset composition with the Function

-This library provides also a set of additional operators on Spark Dataset.
+This library provides also a set of additional operators on Spark `Dataset`.
 They mainly provide operator like names for other Spark `Dataset` methods and let to use infix notation.
 One important extension to this set of operators is the `++` method, implemented - next to other operators - in the implicit class `ExtendedDataset`